POWR-Solutions-Ltd/powr-statto-docs/user-guide/docs/stickers/stickers-installation.md

 #### Import the Power CAT Creator Kit

-Download the latest version of the [PowerCAT Creator Kit](https://github.com/microsoft/powercat-creator-kit).
+Download the latest version of the [PowerCAT Creator Kit](https://github.com/microsoft/powercat-creator-kit) and import into your environment.

 #### Import the Power Drag Drop Component

-Download the latest version from [Github](https://github.com/scottdurow/power-drag-drop)
+Download the latest version from [Github](https://github.com/scottdurow/power-drag-drop) and import into your environment.

 #### Import the Stickers Solution

+Download the latest version from [Github](https://github.com/) and import into your environment.